Pipeline YAML Reference#

 functionality.

-Example of using parallelism#
+Example of using the parallelism

 When the following configuration is used: